michaeljolley/michaeljolley/src/content/blog/2022/making-a-man-lessons-learned-from-my-single-mother/index.md

 She started taking night classes at college and, for a few years, I only saw her on weekends and any weeknights she didn't have class.
-All until she graduated with a Bachelors in Health Administration.
+All until she graduated with a bachelors degree in health administration.
 For me, they were hard years, but looking back, her determination to succeed and provide for the both of us are all I remember.

 ## Lead by Example

-When I was younger, I was a apart of a Scouts-like organization.
+When I was younger, I was a part of a Scouts-like organization.
 I loved it and became a leader early on.
-I remember one of the first camp-outs we were about to go on where I was responsible for a "patrol" of 5 boys.
+I remember one of the first camp-outs where I was responsible for a "patrol" of 5 boys.
 One part of my responsibilities was assigning jobs around the campsite to each of my patrol members.
 Certain jobs were "cool," like fire duty.
-Others were the worst, like "dish washing."
-Each persons job would change daily so everyone got to do it all.
+Others were the worst, like "dishwashing."
+Each person's job would change daily so everyone got to do it all.

 I remember being proud as I showed her my assignments before we left.
 I had ranked all jobs from worst to best and scheduled myself for the jobs in that order.
-So Day 1, I was washing dishes and by the last day I was taking care of the fire.
-She was proud that I had apparently taken to heart her words to "never ask someone to do a job you aren't willing to do yourself.
+So Day 1, I was washing dishes and by the last day, I was taking care of the fire.
+She was proud that I had taken to heart her words to "never ask someone to do a job you aren't willing to do yourself.
 Lead by example."

 <Image src="./mom-and-the-girls.jpg" alt="Mom and my daughters" style="width:50%;margin:auto;"/>